yh1126611/streamliner/README.md

 # streamliner

-Streamline from assembly, annotation and raw reads to modification probability score information on transcription start/end sites (TSS/TES).
+Streamline from assembly, annotation and raw reads to modification probability (MP) score information on transcription start & termination sites (TSS/TES).
 Output may be used as data for visualization in R.

 ## Installation
 ### Conda